Routes to Art 2020 Guidelines

 3. Notification of Acceptance

 Routes to Art is juried.
 Artists that are accepted must show work that is of original design, well conceived, and of professional quality.
-Applications will be reviewed and images will be juried by the 2019 Artist Planning Committee in accordance with the standards established.
+Applications will be reviewed and images will be juried by the 2020 Artist Planning Committee in accordance with the standards established.
 Applicants will receive an email detailing their status with Routes to Art.
-Please do not pay the annual fee until you have received a notification of acceptance.
+New Artists: please do not pay 50% or full amount until you have received a notification of acceptance.

 4. Payment and Schedule